A high spatial resolution view of the hot gas in the most distant galaxy cluster.

 Maria

 I developed a versatile, user-friendly simulator to optimize scanning strategies and instrument designs to efficiently reduce atmospheric noise and filtering effects.
-We further use this tool to produce synthetic time streams and maps from hydrodynamical simulations, enabling a fair comparison between theory and reality.
-To generate synthetic time-ordered data, we developed a multi-purpose telescope simulator called maria, which implements a suite of telescope and instrument designs intended to mimic current and future facilities.
-Each mock observatory scans through the atmosphere in a configurable pattern over the celestial object.
-We generate evolving and location-and-time-specific weather for each of the fiducial sites using a combination of satellite and ground-based measurements.
+I use this tool to produce synthetic time streams and maps from hydrodynamical simulations, enabling a fair comparison between theory and reality.
+To generate synthetic time-ordered data, I developed a multi-purpose telescope simulator name maria, which implements a suite of telescope and instrument designs intended to mimic current and future facilities.
+Each mock observatory scans through the atmosphere in a configurable pattern over the celestial object. maria generates evolving and location-and-time-specific weather for each of the fiducial sites using a combination of satellite and ground-based measurements.

-For a detailed description of the tool and tutorials on how to use it, please visit.
+See this talk for more info!
+For a detailed description of the tool and tutorials on how to use it, please visit www.thomaswmorris.com/maria (or click on the link below).

 The epoch of Reionization

 I helped write an ALMA DDT proposal to observe FIR lines targeting a galaxy at z>10.
-The proposal was successful, and the data was published in Kaasinen+2023.
+The proposal was successful, and the data was published in Kaasinen,van Marrewijk+2023.
 For this study, I developed a novel technique to robustly quantify the likelihood of faint emission lines being real.
-We further applied this technique to all archival ALMA observations targeting galaxy candidates at z>10.
-The results are part of another academic work, currently submitted as van Marrewijk et al. (Sub).
-Sadly, we didn't detect any galaxy at at z>10 in the sub-mm regime.
+We further applied this technique to all archival ALMA observations targeting galaxy candidates at z>10 (van Marrewijk, Kaasinen + 2025).
+Sadly, we didn't detect any galaxy at z>10 in the sub-mm regime.
 The tool is publically available and presented with easy-to-use tutorials:

 My master’s